Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 The Bru’n Water Spreadsheet is a tool to help manage your mash and water chemistry in your brewery.
 Over the years, Martin Brungard has made many refinements to the spreadsheet and incorporated highly detailed features.
 While the spreadsheet and water chemistry can be daunting, once you understand the basics and use the sheet a few times, it becomes straightforward.
 Do not be intimidated, take the walkthrough!

 As a subscriber to Bru’n Water Spreadsheet, I received this edition of the spreadsheet at the end of July 2018.
-It does take time for Martin Brungard to notify everyone, so be patient.
-Version 5.3 represents a major update and justifies a new top-down walkthrough as there are many changes.
+It takes Martin Brungard time to notify everyone, so be patient.
+Version 5.3 represents a significant update and warrants a new top-down walkthrough, given many changes.
 Warning, this post will be lengthy!
 If you are a free version user, you will see how much more flexibility and detail you can obtain by becoming a subscriber/donor.

-I am an enthusiastic user of Bru’n Water, not an employee.
+I am an enthusiastic Bru’n Water user, not an employee.
 I believe that you will make better beer with a key understanding of mash chemistry, and Bru’n Water is, in my opinion, simply the very best tool for mash chemistry stoichiometry and mash pH estimation.
 I highly encourage you to visit https://sites.google.com/site/brunwater/ and make a donation to get the Subscriber Edition.

 Why Mash Chemistry?

-Beer is mostly water and water’s constituent -ions (anions and cations) have a large influence on flavor and mouthfeel perceptions in the finished beer.
-In addition, proper mash pH ensures efficient conversion of starches to sugars and minimizes tannin (polyphenol) extraction that may influence astringency and allows fuller flavor from the malt.
-Beer mashing is a system of organic chemical reactions that are influenced by grain bill, mash pH management, and water (or -ion content).
-We are seeking an optimum that maximizes good flavors and reduces or eliminates off flavors, off aromas, and undesirable mouthfeel which may vary depending on the beer style you are brewing.
+Beer is mostly water, and water’s constituent ions (anions and cations) have a significant influence on flavor and mouthfeel perceptions in the finished beer.
+In addition, proper mash pH ensures efficient conversion of starches to sugars, minimizes tannin (polyphenol) extraction, which may influence astringency, and affects malt flavor.
+Beer mashing is a system of organic chemical reactions influenced by the grain bill, mash pH management, and water (or ion content).
+We are seeking an optimum that maximizes good flavors and reduces or eliminates off-flavors, off-aromas, and undesirable mouthfeel, which may vary depending on the beer style you are brewing.

-Historically, regional beer styles likely evolved from the local water sources, for example, pale hoppy pilsners worked well with the very soft water from Pilz, and darker beers worked naturally with moderately hard or alkaline water sources.
+Historically, regional beer styles likely evolved from the local water sources; for example, pale hoppy pilsners worked well with the very soft water from Pilz, and darker beers worked naturally with moderately mineral-hard or alkaline water sources.
 There are always exceptions.
-Be aware that many regional water profiles are unbalanced and do not come from a rational brewer’s perspective.
+Be aware that many regional water profiles are unbalanced and do not come from a rational brewer's perspective.
 Use a reliable source.

 I brew exclusively with Reverse Osmosis water at home.
-I have a high-efficiency, high-flow rate system set to 1:1 exchange; a gallon of good water for a gallon of brine.
+I have a high-efficiency, high-flow-rate system set to 1:1 exchange: a gallon of good water for a gallon of brine.
 I capture the very salty alkaline rejection water in a bin and use it to water plants (those that love alkalinity anyway) and for cleaning.
-Even with 96% filter efficiency, I get a tiny bit of residual -ions that must be augmented with calcium, chloride, and sulfate for brewing.
-Because the alkalinity of my water is so low, I use far less acid than someone with moderate alkalinity in their waters.
+Even with 96% filter efficiency, I get a tiny bit of residual ions that must be augmented with calcium, chloride, and sulfate for brewing.
+Because the alkalinity of my water is so low, I use far less acid than someone with moderate alkalinity, since the RA (buffering capacity) is very low.
 I recommend a large carbon block pre-filter to avoid chlorine poisoning your RO stages.

-This is easily accomplished by using 1 Campden tablet (Sodium Metabisulfite) per 20 gallons, which will dechlorinate the water rapidly.
-Activated Charcoal filters will work for chlorine at a slow flow rate, but the contact times for chloramines require a painfully slow flow rate, and it may still break through the filter.
-A common off flavor in homebrew competitions is the presence of chlorophenols, which most often is diagnosed as exposure to chlorine compounds, or a possible contamination of spoilage bacterium, and can bring medicinal, plastic, band-aid like off flavors.
+This is easily accomplished by using 1 Campden tablet (Sodium Metabisulfite) per 20 gallons, which will rapidly dechlorinate the water.
+Activated Charcoal filters will work for chlorine at a slow flow rate, but the contact times for chloramines require a painfully slow flow, and may still break through the pre-filter.
+A typical off-flavor in homebrew competitions is the presence of chlorophenols, most often attributed to exposure to chlorine/chlorinated compounds or to contamination with spoilage bacteria.
+It can bring medicinal, plastic, or band-aid-like off-flavors.

 Bru'n Water allows you to input your source water report, grain bill, and generate mash pH estimates, as well as make educated additions of mineral salts, acids, and bases, to optimize your desired flavor and mash pH contributions.
 It is not automated, but it is a simple matter to make small changes to match a target profile.